noffz-technologies/.github/.github/ISSUE_TEMPLATE/sub-task.md

 Describe the task further.
 If exists you can also copy the task description from the projects excel task overview.

-Also describe the usecase of this feature within the main task.
+Also describe the use case of this feature within the main task.

 ### Components